 - Try and resolve the issue with the reviewer and, if so, ask the reviewer if they’d be comfortable removing or updating their review.

-The only other person who can remove a review, other than someone at the platform, is the reviewer themselves.
-Resolving the matter with the reviewer and them removing the review not only gets rid of the negative feedback online, but it may mean a repeat customer too.
+The only other person who can remove a review, other than someone on the platform, is the reviewer themselves.
+Resolving the matter with the reviewer and then removing the review not only gets rid of the negative feedback online, but it may mean a repeat customer too.

 - Reply to the review in a polite and professional manner, requesting the reviewer to contact you.
 Do not point fingers or air your dirty laundry.